LArSoft/larsoft.github.io/wiki/Geometry_Package.md

 Most of these elements are represented in LArSoft by a class for that type of element (`geo::CryostatGeo, geo::TPCGeo`, …).
 Each of the cryostats, TPCs, planes and wires has its own instance.

-What you can do with the geometry(#What-you-can-do-with-the-geometry) {.wiki-class-count}
+What you can do with the geometry
 ------------------------------------------------------------------------

 The geometry package contains classes related to the geometry representation.
 Classes represent planes, TPCs, cryostats.
 Geometry service and geometry services provider, Geometry-core, are in the geometry package as well as classes that perform sorting functions for experiments.